jayram0402/Validated_registrationForm/README.md

-student registration form with proper validation designed using HTML,CSS,PHP and JAVASCRIPT(for password conformation).
+student registration form with proper validation designed using HTML,CSS,PHP and JAVASCRIPT(for password confirmation).
 Download and create Database in mysql in the XAMPP Server.
 And after that create table in the Database.
 -----------------------Demo of UI--------------------------
 ![Screenshot (56)](https://github.com/jayram0402/Validated_registrationForm/assets/147648366/bc4bd575-681a-48d4-8040-16c4ed949025)